nautobot/nautobot/nautobot/docs/models/extras/status.md

 Another example for sites is tracking the nature of a specific site's installation status.
 A site that is under construction could received a status like 'Pre Production'.

-For Virtual Machines, if utilizing OpenStack, statuses in Nautobot could be customized to reflect the specific ['statuses available to Nova VMs'](https://docs.openstack.org/nova/latest/reference/vm-states.html).
+For Virtual Machines, if utilizing OpenStack, statuses in Nautobot could be customized to reflect the specific [Nova virtual machine states](https://docs.openstack.org/nova/latest/reference/vm-states.html).
 ## Status Internals

 !!! warning